Stochastic Approximation of the Paths of Killed Markov Processes Conditioned on Survival: Introduction

 for finite $t$.
+In this note, we shall demonstrate how the construction of reinforced processes may be adapted to provide such a pathwise approximation.
+Since our result (Theorem \ref{theo:main theorem}) is restricted to discrete time, for continuous time processes we obtain (for any $m<\infty$) an approximation for

 One may also consider the $Q$-process, which provides a pathwise description of $(X_t)_{0\leq t<\tau_{\partial}}$ conditioned never to be killed, a definition of which is given in \cite[Theorem 3.1]{Champagnat2014}.

 A second method for approximating QSDs is given by the Fleming-Viot process, a particle system introduced by Burdzy, Holyst and March in \cite{Burdzy2000}.
 They considered the case whereby the killed Markov process is Brownian motion in an open, bounded domain, killed instantaneously upon contact with the boundary.
 They established in \cite{Burdzy2000} that this particle system provides an approximation method for both the distribution of this killed Brownian motion conditioned on survival at fixed instants of time, and the corresponding QSD.
 This was later extended to a general setting by Villemonais \cite{Villemonais2011}.
 In \cite{Bieniek2018}, Bieniek and Burdzy established that the Fleming-Viot process also provides for the distribution of the path of a killed Markov process conditioned to survive over a fixed time interval.
-Since then, the present author established in \cite[Corollary 5.1]{Tough2021} that the Fleming-Viot process also provides a representation for the $Q$-process when the killed Markov process is a normally reflected diffusion in a compact domain, killed at position-dependent Poisson rate (it should be possible to extend this result to a more general setting, subject to overcoming additional difficulties).
+Since then, the present author established in \cite[Corollary 5.1]{Tough2021} that the Fleming-Viot process also provides a representation for the $Q$-process when the killed Markov process is a normally reflected diffusion in a compact domain, killed at position-dependent Poisson rate (this result may be extended to a more general setting, subject to overcoming an additional difficulty if the state space is non-compact).